Armenian Genocide - Education & Overview

 • American values: Morally, it is wrong for the American people to serve as an accomplice in the Turkish government’s campaign to cover up the murder of over 1.5 million people.
 Moreover, President Obama has identified genocide prevention as a “core national security interest and core moral responsibility” of the United States.
 Yet, out of fear of Turkish retribution, the President uses euphemistic language to sanitize the brutality of the genocide and Administration officials, who dare to use the word “genocide,” risk being forced out as former U.S. Ambassador to Armenia John Evans was in 2006.
 As Americans, we should never outsource our nation’s foreign policy – or our morality – to Turkey or any other nation.
 It serves neither our values nor our long term interests.

-• Honor a proud chapter in American history: Turkey’s effort to deny the Armenian Genocide also seeks to erase a proud chapter in American history, including: American Red Cross Founder Clara Barton’s relief mission to help the Armenian victims of Ottoman massacres; U.S. Ambassador Henry Morgenthau’s courageous protests to the Ottoman Turkish government during the Armenian Genocide; and the leadership of President Woodrow Wilson to help the survivors of the Genocide.
+• Honor a proud chapter in American history: Turkey’s effort to deny Armenian Genocide education and recognition also seeks to erase a proud chapter in American history, including: American Red Cross Founder Clara Barton’s relief mission to help the Armenian victims of Ottoman massacres; U.S. Ambassador Henry Morgenthau’s courageous protests to the Ottoman Turkish government during the Armenian Genocide; and the leadership of President Woodrow Wilson to help the survivors of the Genocide.

 • Promote regional stability: Turkey, by coming to terms with the Armenian Genocide, will remove a source of regional tension and end its over 20 year blockade of landlocked Armenia, lessening the level of distrust and opening the door to the normalization of relations with Armenia.
 Moreover, to bow to Turkey’s threats will only invite others in that region to threaten the United States.